Customization

 Unified branding with a simple YAML file

-Create reports, apps, dashboards, plots and more that match your company’s brand guidelines with a single _brand.yml file.
+Create reports, apps, dashboards, plots and more that match your organization’s brand guidelines with a single _brand.yml file.

 1. Define branding in a single _brand.yml file.